 Both medicines need to be stored at room temperature, away from moisture and heat.

-Zoloft: Take each tablet with water.
+Zoloft: Should be taken with water.
 Sertraline (Zoloft) may be taken with or without food.
-Try to take the medicine at the same time each day.
-Follow the directions on your prescription label.

-Prozac: Do not break, chew, or open an extended-release Prozac capsule.
-Swallow the pill whole.
-It is specially made to release medicine slowly in the body.
+Prozac: An extended-release Prozac capsule should not be broken, chewed, or opened.
+The pill should be swallowed whole as it is designed to release medicine slowly in the body.
 Breaking the pill would cause too much of the drug to be released at one time.